 She hopes her vocal and dramatic license resonates with youth whether they decide to pursue the arts or not.
 “Through arts education, we learn to appreciate our differences.
 One of my main goals as a performer is to inspire youth to get involved in the performing arts.
 Music teaches children discipline and the art of collaboration.
 The performing arts teaches tolerance as we all have different views on what sounds or looks beautiful.
 These are tools that can be used in all different aspects of life no matter what profession they end up choosing,” says McDonald.

 McDonald just signed on to play Billie Holliday on Broadway this spring in Lady Day at Emerson’s Bar & Grill.
 In the meantime, she’s focused on spending time with her family.
 McDonald is very appreciative of her extraordinary career across various mediums.
 She firmly believes each of her talents afford her the leverage to pursue others.

 “Singing makes me a better actor and vice versa.
 I really like the variety, which is why I don’t limit myself to one particular genre.
 It’s what brings fulfillment on a human level.
 One nourishes and feeds the other,” says McDonald.

-Christopher A. Daniel is a pop cultural critic and music editor for The Burton Wire.
+This post was written by Christopher A. Daniel, pop cultural critic and music editor for The Burton Wire.
 He is also a contributing writer for Urban Lux Magazine and Blues & Soul Magazine.
 Follow Christopher @Journalistorian on Twitter.